Pamela Anderson

 Pamela Denise Anderson (born July 1, 1967) is a Canadian-American actress, model and media personality.
-She is best known for her modelling work in Playboy magazine and for her role as "C.J."
-Parker on the television series Baywatch (1992–1997).
+She came to public prominence after being selected as the February 1990 Playboy Playmate of the Month following her appearance on the cover of the magazine's October 1989 issue.
+She went on to make regular appearances on the magazine's cover, and holds the record for appearing on the most Playboy covers of any individual.

-Anderson came to public prominence after being selected as the February 1990 Playboy Playmate of the Month following her appearance on the cover of the magazine's October 1989 issue.
-She went on to make regular appearances on the magazine's cover, holding the record for the most Playboy covers by any individual.
-Anderson became known to a wider audience with her role on the ABC sitcom Home Improvement for its first two seasons.
-She gained international recognition for her starring role of "C.J."
-Parker on the action drama series Baywatch, further cementing her status as a sex symbol.
-In 1995, a sex tape of her with her then-husband Tommy Lee was stolen and leaked, which resulted in a legal fight and made her the subject of controversy.
+Anderson became known to a wider audience with her role on the ABC sitcom Home Improvement (1991–1993), before gaining international recognition for her starring role as "C.J."
+Parker on the action drama series Baywatch (1992–1997), which further cemented her status as a sex symbol.
+In 1995, home videos of Anderson with her then-husband, Tommy Lee, were stolen, spliced together, and sold as a sex tape, which resulted in a legal fight and made her the subject of controversy.

 Anderson starred as Vallery Irons in the syndicated series V.I.P.
 (1998–2002) and as Skyler Dayton in the Fox sitcom Stacked (2005–2006).
 Her film credits include Barb Wire (1996), Scary Movie 3 (2003), Borat (2006), Baywatch (2017), and City Hunter (2018).
-She appeared in her own reality series Pam: Girl on the Loose in 2008 and has partaken in numerous television shows from around the world, including Dancing with the Stars (2010, 2012), Bailando (2011), VIP Brother (2012), Dancing on Ice (2013), and Danse avec les stars (2018).
-In 2022, she made her Broadway debut as Roxie Hart in the musical Chicago, and in 2023 collaborated with Netflix on Pamela, a Love Story, a documentary about her life.
+She starred in the reality series Pam: Girl on the Loose (2008) and appeared as a contestant on the Dancing with the Stars franchise (2010–2012, 2018).
+She saw a career resurgence in the 2020s after her Broadway debut as Roxie Hart in the musical Chicago (2022) and the 2023 releases of the Netflix documentary Pamela, a Love Story and her autobiography, Love, Pamela.
 For starring in the independent drama film The Last Showgirl (2024), she received nominations for the Golden Globe Award and the Screen Actors Guild Award for Best Actress.
-She then starred in the comedy film The Naked Gun (2025).
+She starred in the comedy film The Naked Gun (2025).

-Anderson has publicly supported many charitable matters, particularly animal rights, and has endorsed PETA activities.
-She has released three autobiographies and four novels and has taken part in activism in regard to various causes.
+Anderson has supported various charitable causes, particularly animal rights and People for the Ethical Treatment of Animals (PETA), and endorses plant-based cooking.
+She released the plant-based cookbook I Love You: Recipes from the Heart (2024), and has hosted the Flavour Network plant-based cooking show Pamela's Cooking with Love (2025–present).